Inside the vast stretch of mirrors

 Moored to a spit of beach

-Upon a margin of tongue unable to remember or understand
+Upon a margin of tongue unable to remember or

 Through the Ten Ages